ramaalkhouli/Spammer/README.md

 # Spammer

-Spam people with messages at any social media platform with just pressing "enter"
+Spam people with messages at any social media platform with just pressing "enter" button